|

 For collectors Dease Lake is a good place to buy jade souvenirs.

-has some highest quality jade deposits in the world.
+highest quality jade deposits in the world.

 Fishing